-As a Gator, you’ll never hear the word impossible.
+As a Gator, anything is possible.
 The University of Florida is a campus for big ideas.
-We understand that every incoming student has a sense of expectation about the future.
 UF students are dreamers and realists, artists and athletes, entrepreneurs and engineers, front-line leaders and quiet volunteers.
 You will be a student today, but you’ll become a Gator for life.
-Here, you’ll find a unique bond of individuals from all different parts of our country and globe who share a common purpose: to attract the best students and continually make the world better.
+At UF, you’ll find a unique bond with individuals from all different parts of our country and globe who share a common purpose: to go further, go greater, and continually make the world better.

 Learning is more than just knowing all the right answers.
 Great minds don’t always think alike.
 And they shouldn’t.
 If you’re seeking to be challenged, engaged and inspired, you belong at UF.
 At the University of Florida, you will choose from over 100 undergraduate majors across 16 colleges.
 Beginning with your first day of class, you will be encouraged to think critically, form opinions and push beyond the status quo.
 We expect that of our students because we expect that of our university.
 Here, you’ll explore academic opportunities that are matched by few universities in the United States.
 Through our University Scholars Program, students may work one-on-one with UF faculty on select research projects.
 Learn about another culture when you travel abroad.
 UF has hundreds of study abroad options to choose from.
 Or join a community of students who want additional challenge through the UF Honors Program.
 Great things happen inside our doors so that greater things will happen outside them.